- Competitive Analysis

 Is it surprising that Harvard has more links and a higher Page Authority score than the University of Maryland, and that the Terps have more external links than a local community college?
 Not really.
 (Note – it is a bit odd that Montgomery College has a higher Page Authority than the Terps).
 Authoritative websites tend to have links from other relevant and authoritative websites.
 Along the same lines, if other relevant and authoritative websites are frequently referencing content found on your website – to bolster their points, benefit their readers, etc. – your website will benefit from increased authority in the search engines’ eyes and very likely, with higher organic rankings.

 All seems to make sense, right?
 This leads us back to the original question – why has Google created a tool to allow website owners to deny certain links to their website?
-Let’s get some insight straight from Google.
-In this video, Matt Cutts, Google’s head of web spam explains the reasoning behind the new tool:

-Very early in the video, Cutts indicates that the reason the tool was created was to help website owners “clean up” their link profile.
+Very early in a video, Cutts indicates that the reason the tool was created was to help website owners “clean up” their link profile.
 While reference/citation style links to your website from other relevant and authoritative websites help increase your site’s authority and organic rankings, low quality links and links from irrelevant, low authority websites, as indicated by Google’s creation of this new tool, can hurt your organic rankings.

 Occasionally, I spend time on small business forums – reading and responding to various questions related to online marketing and SEO.
 It never ceases to amaze me how much misinformation about SEO and links gets passed from one business owner to the next.
 If you own a business and you’re interested in long-term, sustainable SEO, here’s your strategy – establish and promote your company as THE authority for what you do in the markets that you do it.
 Build a reputable brand by differentiating your company – online and in the real world.
 Create unique content that adds genuine value to your prospects – that helps them make better decisions.
 Do all that and hire a web developer that is well-versed in the coding standards that allow search engines to easily find and crawl your site, and the rest of the SEO puzzle (links, etc.) will take care of itself.